 Invisalign is the greatest advancement in orthodontics to date.
-This treatment method uses virtually invisible aligners to move your teeth into position, and at Taree Orthodontics we’re recognised as a Black Diamond provider of this treatment.
+This treatment method uses virtually invisible aligners to move your teeth into position, and at Taree Orthodontics we’re recognised as a Blue Diamond provider of this treatment.

 How does Invisalign work?